-Welcome to the Engineering Wellness Program (EngWellness)
+Welcome to the ENGWellness Program!

-The wellbeing of our students (graduate and undergraduate), staff, and faculty matters!
-The ENGWellness Program was created to support and promote the wellbeing of our community throughout the year.
+The well-being of our students (graduate and undergraduate), staff, and faculty matters!
+The ENGWellness Program was created to support and promote the well-being of our community throughout the year.

-What does it mean to have “wellbeing”?
-The words “health” and “wellbeing” are difficult to define.
-In many ways, it is easier to describe the absence of health and wellbeing, than it is to describe what it means to have them.
+What does it mean to have “well-being”?
+The words “health” and “well-being” are difficult to define.
+In many ways, it is easier to describe the absence of health and well-being, than it is to describe what it means to have them.

 Well-being goes beyond the aspects of physical health to include other social, psychological, and personal aspects.
-Having wellbeing includes the ability of “an individual or group to identify and to realize aspirations, to satisfy needs, and to change or cope with the environment.”
+Having well-being includes the ability of “an individual or group to identify and to realize aspirations, to satisfy needs, and to change or cope with the environment".